HTTPArchive/almanac.httparchive.org/src/README.md

 The chapter generation is dependent on nodejs, so you will need to have [nodejs](https://nodejs.org/en/) installed as well.
 All of the following commands must be run from within the `src` directory by executing `cd src` first.

-Note this is run automatically by a GitHub Action on merges to main, so does not need to be run manually.
+Note this is run automatically by a GitHub Action on merges to main, so does not need to be run manually unless you want to run the site locally.

 Install the dependencies: